getyoti/yoti-python-sdk/plugins/django_yoti/README.md

 ```
 <br>

-To make `yoti_authenticated` decorator work with django class based
+To make `yoti_authenticated` decorator work with Django class based
 views as well as with classic method based views, you can use it while
-declaring your project's urls:
+declaring your project's URLs:
 ```python
 # your_django_project/urls.py
 from django_yoti import yoti_authenticated